Abraham Lincoln Was a Fan of John Wilkes Booth

 “Lincoln was an admirer of the man who assassinated him.
 I know that, for he said to me one day that there was a young actor over in Ford’s Theater whom he desired to meet, but that the actor had on one pretext or another avoided any invitations to visit the White House.
 That actor was John Wilkes Booth.”

-Booth successfully avoided visiting the White House and never actually encountered Lincoln until he shot him at Ford’s Theater on April 14, 1865.
+Frustrated, Booth gave up on his kidnapping plan and instead shot Lincoln at Ford’s Theater on April 14, 1865.
 Since Lincoln was shot from behind and lost consciousness almost immediately, it is unlikely he ever knew that his killer was the same actor he had admired so much.

 Sources: